-Skin tag removal is straightforward, because most skin tags are so called “fibroepithelial polyps”, which are basically normal skin, that has formed a polyp like structure and are hanging on the skin.
-Moles and other lesions can sometimes also form Skin Tags.
-This means they are not located within, but adjacent to the skin.
+Skin tag removal is straightforward, because most skin tags are so called “fibroepithelial polyps”.
+They are basically normal skin, that has formed a polyp like structure and are hanging on the skin.
+Moles, warts and other lesions can sometimes also form Skin Tags.

-Skin tags are usually a few millimetres in size, although can be as big as 5cm.
+Skin tags are usually a few millimetres in size, although can sometimes get very big.

 How Can I Self Diagnose Skin Tags?

-If they are like on the picture above they are very likely skin tags, but if in doubt it is always safer to ask your GP for advice or book an appointment with us.
+If they are like on the pictures above they are very likely skin tags, but if in doubt it is always safer to ask your GP for advice or book an appointment with us.
 Explanation of the pictures above: There are a variety of skin tags around the eyes, neck, face and body.

 Who gets Skin Tags?

 Many people have one or 2 of them.
 There is often no need to remove them unless they get larger, infected or frequently traumatised or they change.
 Sometimes you worry about a changing mole, that appears like a tag.
 If in doubt, see your GP or send us a picture.